samvitgersappa/Poem_Debate_Bot/README.md

 This code creates a Tkinter-based GUI application for a debate bot.
 Users input a debate motion, their stance ("for" or "against"), and their argument.
 Upon submission, the app generates responses from a GPT-2 language model based on the provided arguments.
 The responses are displayed in a scrollable text box.
 The app includes functionality to exit by typing 'exit' in either the motion or stance entry.
 The preprocess_prompt method formats the prompt with the motion and stance, while generate_response utilizes the GPT-2 model to generate responses.
 The app ensures response uniqueness by checking against a set of previous responses.

-## Training
-The poem bot was trained on a file containing a 100000 line poem exposing it to most english words.

 ## File Contents

 1) **Debate_bot_gui** - Run the code directly to interact with the debate bot.